Nicolas-Poggi/Project_THz_Classification/README.md

 ```

-## Usage / Running a model
+## Usage / Running a model classification
+The Project contains two methods for running a model classification (MAIN METHOD is preferred):

-### Using Nicos Script (MAIN Method)
+### Using Nico's Script (MAIN Method)

-### Using Shashanks Script (OLD Method)
+### Using Shashank's Script (OLD Method)

-Currently the script is only set up for testing purposes (testing history capabilities of models).
+Currently this script is only set up for testing purposes (testing history capabilities of models).
 In order to run the classification "normally" (i.e. without testing the history) you have to change the "should_test_history" Parameter to "False".

 Important parameters can be set in 2 different ways:
 1. In the main Method of the script [[shashank_get_thz_result.py](https://github.com/Nicolas-Poggi/Project_THz_Classification/blob/main/scripts/main_scripts/shashank_get_thz_result.py)]